freeCodeCamp/guide/pages/docs/certificates-guide/accessing-objects-properties-with-the-dot-operator/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Accessing Objects Properties with the Dot Operator"
+title: "Accessing Objects Properties with the Dot Operator"
+parent: "certificates-guide"
 ---

 There are two ways to access the properties of an object: the dot operator (`.`) and bracket notation (`[]`), similar to an array.